Clurichaun: Literature

 Clurichaun: "I'm like a leprechaun, but meaner...
 And given half a chance, I'll drink all your wine!"

 Arlo: "Oy vey!
 Even if I'm not Irish?!"

 In Dorothy Dunnett's novel Queens' Play, Lymond "erroneously" uses the name "O'Cluricaun" to intentionally insult Cormac O'Connor (see page 361).

+The clurichauns appear as enemies in the first volume of Dungeon Crawler Carl.
+They manufacture alcohol and drop it as loot when killed.